Guide to Backup Generators

 Portable generators are not hard-wired to the home, but are able to be attached to a home’s individual electrical appliances or via a properly installed manual transfer switch.
 The manual transfer switch will provide power to all appliances and fixtures plugged into that switch’s circuit(s).
 They all require a manual start.

 Portable backup generators are best for consumers with a limited budget and are available at many home improvement stores.
 Usually powered by gasoline, they typically provide between 2,000 and 4,000 watts of power for units connecting with an extension cord.
 For larger units, 4,000 to 12,000 watts of power is provided through a home transfer switch.
-To ensure safe operation, hire a licensed electrician to install this switch.
+To ensure safe operation, hire a licensed electrician near you to install this switch.

 Somewhat heavy, portable generators can be cumbersome to move around, and fuel must be carefully stored to prevent fires.
 Many of the commercially available units are started by pulling on a cord.
 Other disadvantages include noisy operation and their susceptibility to theft, since they are not permanently installed.